jj1bdx/airspy-fmradion/README.md

 * [Iowa Hills Software](http://iowahills.com), for their FIR and IIR filter design tools
 * [Brian Beezley, K6STI](http://ham-radio.com/k6sti/), for his comprehensive Web site of FM broadcasting reception expertise and the idea of [Quadrature Multipath Monitor](http://ham-radio.com/k6sti/qmm.htm)
 * [Ryuji Suzuki](https://github.com/rsuzuki0), for reviewing the FM multipath filter coefficients and suggesting putting more weight on picking up more previous samples from the reference point than the samples after
+* [Teruhiko Hayashi, JA2SVZ](http://fpga.world.coocan.jp/FM/), the creator of FM FPGA Tuner popular in Japan, for reviewing the measurement results of FM broadcast reception of airspy-fmradion, and various constructive suggestions

 ## License